 You will find a spark arrestor in your leaf blower that can prevent it from starting.
 The spark arrestor is a small screen that can get plugged with soot.

 Solution: Disconnect the spark plug boot.
 Remove the engine cover and engine exhaust cover.
 Remove the spark arrestor and clean it with a wire brush to remove the soot.
-If you are unable to clean it sufficiently or it is broke or has a hole in it, replace it with a new spark arrestor.
+If you are unable to clean it sufficiently or it is broken or has a hole in it, replace it with a new spark arrestor.

 Flooded Leaf Blower